Bertie

 Bertie Camden Currituck Dare Gates Hertford Northampton Perquimans Pasquotank Tyrell

-Invest in our teachers & students
+Invest in our schools:

 Education should not be an afterthought.